it-projects-llc/odoo-saas-tools/docs/install.rst

    * click [Log in to template DB] at Plan's form

-     * be sure that you allow pop-ups in your browser
+     * click log in link

    * install modules that will be used for Plan, e.g. *point_of_sale*, *website_sale*
    * make any other changes in database if needed.
 E.g. configure